Conformal Symmetry in Field Theory and in Quantum Gravity: Introduction

-There is possible a question why theories, which are conformally invariant on the classical level cease to be such on the quantum level.
-One may blame that the quantization procedure of classical field theories does not preserve conformal symmetry, but the situation can be in general more complicated.
-If the symmetry is not present on the quantum level but it was present on the classical one then we say that the theory is anomalous.
-There could be three distinct reasons why the quantum anomaly may appear.
-First, obvious reason is if the classical Lagrangian of a field theory model does not possess the original symmetry.
-The second reason is related to that in the definition of quantum theory via path integral we have to integrate over field space with some specific measure.
-And this measure may lead to anomalies as explained in the Fujikawa method of deriving, for example, chiral anomaly.
-The last reason is that in the process of defining the quantum theories and absorbing ubiquitous UV-divergences we need to specify a renormalization procedure to give physical meaning to all infinite results of the theory.
-This procedure also leads to anomalies, if the scheme of renormalization is not chosen adequately to the symmetries present in the classical theory.
-Generally speaking, the presence of the quantum anomaly may be disastrous for the definition of the quantum theory, if for example in the proof of renormalizability this symmetry is used via Ward-Takahashi or Slavnov-Taylor identities.
+In the last two cases, one says that the quantum anomaly shows up.
+Generally speaking, the presence of the quantum anomaly may be disastrous for the definition of quantum theory, if, for example, in the proof of renormalizability, this symmetry is used via Ward--Takahashi or Slavnov--Taylor identities.
 Therefore, gauge or gravitational (and also mixed gauge-gravitational) anomalies should be all cancelled in consistent models of QFT.
 This is done by careful examining the spectrum of all particles of the theory, their quantum numbers and the structure of their interactions.
-And for example standard model of particle physics (SM) coupled to Einsteinian gravity is anomaly-free theory but not all of its extensions are.
+In addition, for example, the standard model of particle physics (SM) coupled to Einsteinian gravity is anomaly-free theory but not all of its extensions are.
 Finally, the requirement for anomaly cancellation is a strong condition for model building.
-Furthermore, we notice that the absence of anomalies is a condition pertaining to loop orders in expansion of quantum dynamics and at tree-level such requirement does not seem essential.
+Furthermore, we notice that the absence of anomalies is a condition pertaining to loop orders in expansion of quantum dynamics and, at tree-level, such requirement does not seem essential.
 This means that we can freely and correctly construct all tree-level $n$-point functions for the theory (which correspond all to classical level) without bothering about the problems of invariance of the measure in path integral or a renormalization scheme which could preserve all symmetries.
-There the output is simple and classical: if the theory is with symmetry classically then all $n$-point Green functions will enjoy this symmetry and there is no issue of anomaly.
-On the contrary, on the quantum level the anomaly may show up (and does indeed in anomalous theories) and this can be seen for example by evaluating famous one-loop triangle diagrams.
+There~the output is simple and classical: if the theory is with symmetry classically, then all $n$-point Green functions will enjoy this symmetry and there is no issue of anomaly.
+On the contrary, on the quantum level, the anomaly may show up (and does indeed in anomalous theories) and this can be seen for example by evaluating famous one-loop triangle diagrams.